-As a programming intern at Pajama Llama I was responsible for implementing mechanics in Unity (C#) for the game Flotsam.
+As a programmer at Pajama Llama I was responsible for implementing mechanics in Unity (C#) for the game Flotsam.
 More about the game itself can be read on the official site, forums, dev blog or on twitter.

 Next to the immense coding experience I gained, I learned how to closely work together in a small coding team.
-I realise now that this is vital for any game or project.
-I experienced firsthand that communication and planning speeds up development a lot, in contrast to my initial thoughts of them being a time waste.
+I experienced firsthand that communication and planning speeds up development a lot, in contrast to my initial thoughts as a naïve student.

 A nice extra to my internship was the free immersion into the Indie game scene.
-I had the privilege to showcase our game at for example EGX Rezzed and Gamescom, met a lot of Belgian indie's and gained a lot of free contacts and knowledge.
+I had the privilege to showcase our game at EGX Rezzed and Gamescom for example.
+I met a lot of Belgian indie's and gained a lot of free contacts and knowledge.

 Another noteworthy thing I have experienced during my time at Pajama Llama is the importance of Indie studios' interaction with their public through social media.
 It is more than just a one man job, it's a team effort.
 Whether interaction means me making a gif for the next screenshot saturday or writing a blog or forum (TIGSource) post, it is important to let your future audience know that you are pouring your full heart and soul into the project.

-I even got my own avatar for sharing things online as a real member of Pajama Llama!
+I even got my own avatar for sharing things online as a member of Pajama Llama!